La Vall de Laguar

 On the Campell-Fleix road.
 On your left you will find a B-road signposted for the Font de Campell, for the Ermita de San José (XVIII century) and for the Font de Gel.

-Visit FLEIX.
-Have a look at the churches of Santa Teresa and San Pascual (XVIII century) both situated in C/ San Pascual.
+Have a look at the churches of Santa Teresa and San Pascual (XVIII century) both situated in San Pascual street.

 The countryside around the Barranc de l'Infern (Hell´s Gorge) is impressive indeed, and also known hereabouts as "the hiker´s cathedral".
 The landscape is simply spectacular following the steep zig-zag trail of an ancient cobbled track with 6873 steps, passing on the way ruined washing fountains and wells, such as the "lavadero y font grossa" until you reach the Font del Reinós and la Font dels Olbis –a welcome rest area!
 This rest area known as "Les Juvees" is in itself of great interest: small farmsteads adorn the countryside and the beauty of this northern side of the valley is exceptional.
 This is a circular route, so now you will find yourself back in Fleix again.